-This is the fifth in a seven-part series about selling technology and software into the financial markets sector.
+This is the fifth in a seven-part strategic series about selling technology and software into the financial markets sector.

 In this blog, Colin Slight of The Realization Group, Matthew Cheung of ipushpull, Carl Rogers of Finceler8, Debbie Brown of Broadridge Financial Solutions and Alastair Rutherford of Ascendant Strategy look at the value – or otherwise – of being seen as a ‘disruptor’ to the industry.